adarshme/NSE-Stocks-App/README.md

 You need Python 3 installed [(how to install Python)](https://github.com/InfernoCoder11/NSE-Stocks-App#how-to-install-python-andor-required-modules-).
 Instructions to add your stocks and run the program are given [below](https://github.com/InfernoCoder11/NSE-Stocks-App#instructions-).

-Note:- **This is still in development.
-Stay tuned for more features!** Any suggestions are always welcome.
+Note:- **The NSE have changed their website.
+As a result this program does not work as intended.
+I'm trying to fix it.** Any suggestions are always welcome.

 ***Required modules*** (Not in stdlib)-
   ***Beautiful Soup 4*** [(How to install Beautiful Soup 4)](https://github.com/InfernoCoder11/NSE-Stocks-App#how-to-install-python-andor-required-modules-)